jairolima/base-backend/README.md

 ## Start

-Run the following command to run project.
+Run the following command to run the project.

 ```js
 adonis serve --dev